How to Set Up as an Independent Contractor In Serbia

 Filing for tax registration

-There is no option to file for tax registration electronically, so you (or your accountant) will have to submit it in person at your local Tax administration office.
 While you are filing for tax registration, you can also register for the use of electronic services, so you or your accountant can access your files online.
-The form used for this is call PEP (Serbian: PEP obrazac).
+The form used for this is called PEP (Serbian: PEP obrazac).
+Then you can access all your documents by using your ID and a smart card reader anywhere you are.

 Documents you need to file for tax registration: